Victor Campos

 Victor Campos (January 15, 1935 – December 4, 2018) was an American film and television actor.
-He was known for playing Rudy Davillo in the American police drama television series Cade's County.
+He was known for playing Deputy Rudy Davillo in the American police drama television series Cade's County.

 Life and career

 Campos was born in New York City.
 He was a professional lightweight boxer.
 He began his acting career at the Puerto Rican Mobile Theater.

-In 1971, Campos starred in the new CBS police drama television series Cade's County, playing deputy Rudy Davillo.
-After the series ended in 1972, he guest-starred in television programs including The Streets of San Francisco, Cannon, The New Perry Mason, The A-Team, Mission: Impossible, McCloud, This Is the Life and Kolchak: The Night Stalker.
+In 1971, Campos starred in the CBS police drama television series Cade's County, playing Deputy Rudy Davillo.
+After the series ended in 1972, he starred as Dr. Felipe Ortega in NBC's medical drama series Doctors' Hospital.
+He played the role until 1976. in 1975.
+He guest-starred in television programs including The Streets of San Francisco, Cannon, Kojak, T.J.
+Hooker, The New Perry Mason, The A-Team, Mission: Impossible, McCloud, This Is the Life and Kolchak: The Night Stalker.
+He also appeared in films such as Five Days from Home, Scarface, The Master Gunfighter, Sleepaway Camp IV: The Survivor, Split Decisions, Moving Violations, Murder on the Yellow Brick Road and Black Sunday.

-In 1975, Campos starred as Dr. Felipe Ortega in NBC's medical drama series Doctors' Hospital.
-He played the role until 1976.

-Campos appeared in films such as Five Days from Home, Scarface, The Master Gunfighter, Sleepaway Camp IV: The Survivor, Split Decisions, Moving Violations, Murder on the Yellow Brick Road and Black Sunday and Juice.
+Death

 Campos died on December 4, 2018, in Sherman Oaks, California, at the age of 83.